wcysai/starter-hugo-academic/content/authors/admin/_index.md

 I’m a second-year Ph.D student in the [theory group of Nanjing University](http://tcs.nju.edu.cn/).
 I am fortunate to have [Prof. Yitong Yin](http://tcs.nju.edu.cn/yinyt/) be my advisor.

-My research intersect lies on broad aspect of computer science.
-Currently I am focusing on algorithms for counting and sampling.
+My research interest lies in a broad aspect of computer science.
+Currently, I am focusing on algorithms for counting and sampling.